laithztta/laithztta/README.md

 Tech Stack: C++, Python, C#, Scala, LUA scripting, and C.A.D. design

 I would love to get more experience in a working environemnt with practical software engineer applications - primarily with enhancing both usability as well as security software detection.
 I also have years of experience with assisting on internal tech issues with windows and linux operating systems.
-My experience allows me to quickly figure
 <!--
 **laithztta/laithztta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.